lohithganni/php-mysql-login-page/README.md

 # php-mysql-login-page
-login and register page using php with mysql database
+Login and Register page using php with mysql database.

-using a mysql database queries the user for username and password
+1. Register page: Validates if a username already exists.
+2. Login page: Authenticates existing user.
+3. Connection to MYSQL database using mysqli.